Shahxad-Akram/flutter_tex/README.md

 ## To Do:
 - ~~Speed Optimizations as it's a bit slow rendering speed.
 It takes 1-2 seconds to render after application loaded.~~ (Solved by adding Katex Support)
-- Beta support for Flutter Web, Automatically calculation of TeXView Height in Flutter Web and much more to do for Flutter Web.
+- Poor support for Flutter Web, Please don't use that for production.

 ## Cautions:
 - Please avoid using too many TeXViews in a single page, because this is based on [webview_flutter](https://pub.dartlang.org/packages/webview_flutter) a complete web browser.
-Which may cause to slow down your app.
+Which may cause slowing down your app.